 Fun poems for Father's Day: "Bellowing in the Bathroom" from Someone Used My Toothbrush and Other Bathroom Poems,

 Flicker Flash by Joan Bransfield Graham has some quick little poems on campfires and fireworks that would be fun to perk up summer storytimes.

 Kids' poets seem to love the theme of back to school.
 Look for Countdown to Summer and Messing Around on the Monkey Bars.

 This actually is a picture book, but I can't help but throw The Spider and The Fly on here because really, what is a better book?
 Other poems great for the spookiest time of the year: "Clyde's Costume" from Button Up; basically anything from Hallowilloween: Nefarious Silliness from Calef Brown; and for upper elementary students, The Creation of Sam McGee by Robert Service.

 Try adding some food-themed poetry into your Thanksgiving storytime!
-A few good choices are Food Hates You Too,
+A favorite of mine is Food Hates You Too.

 I'm not going to surprise you with this suggestion, but "'Twas the Night Before Christmas" by Clement C. Moore has about a zillion editions.
 Also How the Grinch Stole Christmas by an obscure writer named Dr. Seuss.
 Outside of Christmas, I'd do some of the winter-themed selections from the seasonal collections mentioned earlier.